bcc-code/cantemo-plugins/README.md

 TODO:
-- Create buttons with javascript
+- DONE Create buttons with javascript
-- Get user role from cantemo
+- DONE Get user role from cantemo
-- Get item id from cantemo
+- DONE Get item id from cantemo
-- Create a startManualRule function which takes a process_id (`addEventListener(() => startManualRule(buttonConfig.process_id))`)
+- DONE Create a startManualRule function which takes a process_id
-- Create buttons based on config file.
+- DONE Create buttons based on config file.

 - Feedback: Show that the process has started somehow
   - Show progress (api call to get status? call it every few seconds?)

-- Clean up names (no myplugin)
+- DONE Clean up names (no myplugin)

+- generate different buttons depending on item type (maby through metadat, different itemtypes have different metadata)

 ## The args object